Class RedisConnection

 • sscan

-public RedisCursor sscan(String key,
+public RedisCursor sscan(String key, long cursor)

 Description copied from interface: RedisScanCommands